picolibc/picolibc/README.md

     thumb/v8-m.main/fpv5/softfp;@mthumb@march=armv8-m.main@mfpu=fpv5-d16@mfloat-abi=softfp
     thumb/v8-m.main/fpv5/hard;@mthumb@march=armv8-m.main@mfpu=fpv5-d16@mfloat-abi=hard

-Yes, we're going to compile all of the code 20 times with the specified compiler options (replace the '@'s with '-' to see what they will be).
+On RISC-V, PicoLibc is compiled 8 times, while on ARM, the library is compiled 20 times with the specified compiler options (replace the '@'s with '-' to see what they will be).

 ### Running meson